 Sometimes, in more extreme cases where the nerve doesn’t heal for weeks on end, physical rehabilitation therapy may be required to get the nerve back to its proper functioning ability.
 You may also need a brace or splint to keep the area from moving in a way that would irritate the pinched nerve further and make it worse.
 But remember, in most cases, simple rest, regular chiropractic care, and patience will do the trick.

 The number one practice for preventing pinched nerves is to maintain good posture and keep your body moving.
-Challenge yourself to keep your spine upright and aligned throughout the day, and make sure not to keep any one part of your body in the same position or doing the same movement for too long.
+Challenge yourself to keep your spine upright and aligned throughout the day, and make sure not to keep any part of your body in the same position or doing the same movement for too long.
 Safely and effectively monitoring your body, being aware of anywhere you’re holding tension, and correcting those habits that cause tension and injury is the best way to prevent pinched nerves.

 Also, maintaining a healthy weight and exercising a few times per week will take this one step further.
 Working your body in safe, yet challenging, new ways will help you stay nimble, healthy, and pain-free in the long term.
-Make sure you’re varying your exercises though – a simple run every few days is a wonderful start, but it won’t do much in the long term to increase your muscle stamina, strength, and joint health.
+Make sure you’re varying your exercises – a simple run every few days is a wonderful start, but it won’t do much in the long term to increase your muscle stamina, strength, and joint health.
 It may even have the opposite effect.
 Try stretching, yoga, strength training, and different cardio exercises to get a well-rounded health regimen in place to meet your body’s unique needs.

 Pinched nerves can be scary and painful.
 The tingling, numbness, or sharp pain associated with the condition can be overwhelming, and there are many risk factors to take into consideration.